geodynamics/aspect/doc/sphinx/user/extending/plugin-types/postprocessors.md

 -   Computing statistics about the velocity field (e.g., computing minimal, maximal, and average velocities), temperature field (minimal, maximal, and average temperatures), or about the heat fluxes across boundaries of the domain.
-This is provided by the `aspect::Postprocess::VelocityStatistics`, `aspect::Postprocess::TemperatureStatistics`, `aspect::Postprocess::HeatFluxStatistics` classes, respectively.
+These are provided by the `aspect::Postprocess::VelocityStatistics`, `aspect::Postprocess::TemperatureStatistics`, `aspect::Postprocess::HeatFluxStatistics` classes, respectively.

-Since writing this text, there may have been other additions as well.
+In addition to these examples, there are many other postprocessors that are part of ASPECT.

-However, postprocessors can be more powerful than this.
-For example, while the ones listed above are by and large stateless, i.e., they do not carry information from one invocation at one timestep to the next invocation,[^footnote1] there is nothing that prohibits postprocessors from doing so.
+Postprocessors can be more powerful than the examples: They do not only need to passively take the solution and transform it into something that ends up in output files or on the screen.
+For example, while the ones listed above are by and large "stateless", i.e., they do not carry information from one invocation at one timestep to the next invocation,[^footnote1] there is nothing that prohibits postprocessors from doing so.
 For example, the following ideas would fit nicely into the postprocessor framework: